Northern Bobwhites in Pennsylvania

 Quail have very specific habitat requirements.
 Habitat can be broken down into three categories including nesting, brood rearing, and protective cover.

 Nesting: Nesting cover is often described as bunch- or clump-grass.
-Warm-season grasses generally fill this need by providing overhead cover while allowing easy movement below, and good structure at the base of the plant for scraping out a nest.
+Warm-season grasses generally fill this need by providing overhead cover while allowing easy movement below, and good structure at the base of the plant for constructing out a nest.
 It is crucial that this cover doesn’t become too thick, impeding the ability for quail to move through the grass.

 Brood Rearing: Brood cover can be described as a mixture of forbs and legumes.
 This combination provides overhead cover as well as an important food source for chicks.
-The plants making up this mixture attract lots of insects to the ground where chicks can increase in size quickly.
+This mixture of plants attract lots of protein packed insects allowing chicks to increase in size quickly.
 Most of these plants are also seed producing, and provide important food through the fall and well into winter.
 Brood rearing habitat needs to have bare ground underneath to ensure that chicks the size of a bumblebee can easily move underneath.

 Protective Cover: Protective cover may be the most crucial of the three categories even though it requires the least amount of acreage.
 Protective cover is woody cover with a high density of stems low to the ground.
 This provides protection from avian predators above and mammalian predators at ground level.
 It can also provide a barrier from snow buildup.
 Quail rarely venture more than 50 yards from protective cover at any time.

 What is a Bobwhite Quail Focus Area?

 A Bobwhite Quail Focus Area (BQFA), is a designated location being targeted for quail habitat restoration work and eventual transfer of wild quail into this area.
-Requirements for a BQFA are based on scientific research and were developed by Game Commission partner, National Bobwhite Conservation Initiative (NBCI).
+Requirements for a BQFA are based on scientific research and were developed by Game Commission partner, National Bobwhite and Grasslands Initiative (NBGI).
 There are several factors that go into selecting a focus area.

 - Is the location found within an agricultural landscape?